MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/responder-private-process.md

 manager: "anneta"
 ---
 # Responder Private Process
-[!INCLUDE[btsCoName](../../includes/btsconame-md.md)] [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] uses the responder private process (PrivateResponder.odx) to process service content at a responder computer.
+Microsoft [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] uses the responder private process (PrivateResponder.odx) to process service content at a responder computer.
 This includes the following:

 - Routing an incoming message to the line-of-business (LOB) application